 - Is there Tokyo Ravens Season 2 release date

 - How to determine chances of another season for Tokyo Ravens

 - Popularity Information

 - Why there is no Tokyo Ravens Season 2 so far

 - Will there be Tokyo Ravens Season 2

-Tokyo Ravens season 2 has yet to be confirmed, so there is no official release date for this anime in 2019.
-That doesn’t mean there won’t be a continuation to Tokyo Ravens, because that depends on a few factors that this article will answer.
+Toyko Ravens Season 2 was never officially announced, so there is no official release date for this anime in 2020.
+That doesn’t mean there won’t be a second season of Tokyo Ravens because that depends on a few factors that this article will answer.

-Source Material – This one is important because most anime are just adapting from existing source material like manga or light novels.
+This one is important because most anime are just using existing source material like manga or light novels.
 In the case of Tokyo Ravens, it’s the light novels.
 For example, if there is nothing left to adapt in the Tokyo Ravens light novels or it’s close to ending, then it makes sense not to make a season 2.

 How many volumes of Tokyo Ravens are there?